 Tooth replantation success depends on numerous factors: Time between traumatic extraction and replantation, the way of storing the tooth from avulsion until replantation, the level of the avulsed tooth root fracture, alveolar bone condition and prior condition of the tooth crown, pulp and periodontium, possible orthodontic irregularities and, as a very important factor, the procedure during replantation.

-a bicycle fall in which she hit directly the handlebar with her face.
+On July 10th 2015, a patient M.K. (born in 2004) came to the dentistry clinic with her father due to a multiple tooth injury after a bicycle fall in which she hit directly the handlebar with her face.
 The girl’s father brought the avulsed tooth 11 in a cotton tissue.
 Almost 2 hours passed between the time when the injury occurred and her admission at the clinic.
 After taking the patient’s history, clinical examination and the X-ray (Figure 1), the following diagnosis was made: 11 avulsion completa dentis traumatica; 12 fracture III class dentis traumatica; fracture II class dentis traumatic; 22 contusio dentis.
 Tooth 11 also had II class fracture Figure 1.

 Immediately after admission, tooth 11 was put into physiological solution.
 Decolorisation of the upper frontal region was done with 2ml of Lidokain anesthetic.
 Afterwards, we started wire composite splint placement on teeth 15, 14, 21, 22, 24 (Figure 2).